 Hiking the Cordillera Blanca

 The Cordillera Blanca is a stunning mountain range in central Peru.
 Most people who come hiking in the Cordillera Blanca base themselves in Huaraz, which is a pleasant town within easy reach of several magnificent hikes.
-Huaraz trekking isn’t for the faint-hearted though, the high altitude makes even day hikes from Huaraz very challenging.
+Huaraz trekking isn’t for the faint-hearted though, the high altitude means even day hikes from Huaraz can be very challenging.
 However, the scenery makes it worthwhile, and most of the hikes pass through the beautiful Huascaran National Park.
 Expect beautiful turquoise blue lakes and incredible mountain scenery.
 Day hikes from Huaraz include the Laguna 69 hike, and multi-day hikes from Huaraz include challenging hikes like the Huayhuash Trek and Mateo Peak.